ericxyz86/philippine-location-parser/GETTING_STARTED_GUIDE.md

 **2. Enter some sample text**

-In the text box labeled **"Or Enter Text to Parse"**, paste this sample data:
+In the text box labeled **"Or Enter Text to Parse"**, paste this sample data (mix of English and Filipino):

 ```
 Taga Quezon City ako